 Is it for you?

 This is a challenging objective and guests should have prior intermediate mountaineering experience and a high level of fitness.
-You can expect to be out for a 12 – 15 hour day.
+You can expect to be out for a 10-12-hour day on Summit Day.